-We are exposed to hundreds of PFAS simultaneously via some of the products we use every day, as well as via environmental routes such as drinking water.
+We are exposed to hundreds of PFAS simultaneously via some of the products we use every day, as well as via environmental routes such as drinking water and certain food.
 Because it is extremely challenging for water treatment plants to remove PFAS from water, contamination of drinking water with PFAS is a rising issue.

 How harmful are PFAS?

 PFAS can be toxic to both humans and wildlife.
 Two of the most studied of the chemicals in this family, PFOA and PFOS have been shown to: